 |Region: Central California / Carmel Valley

-Tassajara Hot Springs Zen Mountain Center in California
+Tassajara Zen Mountain Center and Hot Springs in California

 Lying deep in the Los Padres National Forest is a place filled with tranquility, peace and beauty.
 Tassajara Hot Springs is a Buddhist Monastery that opens their doors to visitors each summer.
 One can explore the Zen teachings, take part in meditation, guest lectures, hiking, relaxing, and of course hot springs.

 First enjoyed by the Esselen people for its restorative hot spring waters, Tassajara became a resort before the turn of the century, and painted a colorful history along the way.
 In 1966 Shunryu Suzuki founded the Monastery.
 Now Tassajara devotes itself during the winter months to practice, and welcomes visitors in the summer to rejuvenate, clear their minds and find a little Zen themselves.

 Tassajara Zen Mountain Center and Hot Springs Pictures

 Tassajara Zen Mountain Center Facilities

 Step into the epitome of peace at this off the grid retreat for the soul.
 There is limited electricity, which Tassajara produces themselves, no internet or cell phone reception.
 There is one public phone available if needed.
 Kerosene lanterns light your way after sunset and add a quiet ambiance to your experience.

 The natural hot spring Japanese-style bathhouses are divided into a men’s and women’s areas, which are clothing optional spaces.Each has communal showers, two hot plunges, steam room, private bath and sundeck with creek access.
 The men’s side is co-ed in the evenings.
 After your soak take a swim in the pool and enjoy gourmet vegetarian meals which are provided for overnight guests.